fluid-project/jira-to-11ty/src/issues/INFRA-108.md

     {
       "author": "Giovanni Tirloni",
       "date": "2018-04-03T04:41:53.325-0400",
       "body": "v2.4.3 is finally available.
-I will coordinate with @@Alan Harnum to find a time slot to apply this update.\n" },
+I will coordinate with Alan Harnum to find a time slot to apply this update.\n" },
     {
       "author": "Giovanni Tirloni",